Expanding Access to Healthcare.

 - Delivered $419 million investment in the California Air Resources Board’s new emissions testing facility, which will be built at UC Riverside and create over 400 new jobs in our region.

-- Secured a $300 tax credit to create thousands of new jobs building the B-21 “Raider” Long Range Strike Bomber.
+- Secured a $300 million tax credit to create thousands of new jobs building the B-21 “Raider” Long Range Strike Bomber.

 Protecting Public Safety.